Boehner 'closer' to calling for ouster of U.S. Veterans Affairs chief

 House Democratic leader Nancy Pelosi on Thursday said a broader restructuring of the VA was perhaps needed.

-She told reporters that relatively new benefit programs for veterans to treat post-traumatic stress and Agent Orange exposure, coupled with 2 million more veterans in the past five years, are placing huge demand on the VA.
+She told reporters that relatively new benefit programs for veterans to treat post-traumatic stress and Agent Orange exposure, coupled with 2 million more veterans in the past five years, is placing huge stress on the VA.

 “I would hope that the committees of jurisdiction...look to see how we think in a bigger way on how we meet the needs of our veterans,” Pelosi said, referring to Congress possibly undertaking a major legislative rewrite of the way veterans’ benefits are now administered.

-Pelosi added this could include looking at how veterans receive medical care and perhaps providing it “outside the walls” of the VA.
-She said this could include care “closer to home,” especially in rural areas.

-Additional reporting by Richard Cowan, editing by Lisa Shumaker and Cynthia Osterman
+Pelosi added that this could include looking at how veterans receive medical care and that perhaps it should sometimes be provided “outside the walls” of the VA.
+She talked about providing help to veterans “closer to home,” especially in rural areas.
+(Additional reporting by Richard Cowan; Editing by Lisa Shumaker)